What to know about Tuesday’s primaries in California, New Jersey, Montana

 Two main Democrats are racing to be their nominee for Ernst’s seat: State Representative Josh Turek and State Senator Zach Wahls.
 Turek is seen as more moderate than Wahls, and the Democratic establishment has largely rallied around him as the favourite for November.

-The Republican Party’s best bet is expected to be US Representative Ashley Hinson, a Trump loyalist who has repeatedly voted against limiting the president’s military powers.
+The Republican Party’s best bet is expected to be US Representative Ashley Hinson, a Trump loyalist who has repeatedly voted against limiting the US president’s military powers.

 If no candidate wins at least 35 percent of the primary vote, the Republican nominee will be chosen at the state party convention on June 13.